Did Adelaide Bartlett Get Away With Murder?

 There was no obvious cause for the grocer’s demise, so Dr. Leach ordered an autopsy.
 Adelaide thought that was a good idea saying “We are all interested in knowing the cause of death.”
 It was determined that the death was caused by chloroform.

-Edwin’s father loathed Adelaide and made a big fuss about his son’s death.
-He pressed for, and got, an inquest, which reached a verdict of “wilful murder.”
+Edwin’s father, spurred by his hatred for Adelaide made a big fuss about his son’s death.
+He pressed for, and got, an inquest, which reached a verdict of “willful murder.”

 Sensational Old Bailey Trial